veegit/CarND-MPC-Project/README.md

     }
 ````
 4. **timestamp duration (dt) and timestamp length (N)**
-I used N = 10 and dt=0.12 which results in T = 120 milliseconds.
-Also I set the latency as 0.1 Sec (100 milliseconds) which was closer to calculated T. My values were further reinforced by some discussions from slack channel that this was a good value to consider.
+I used N = 10 and dt=0.12 which results in T = 1200 milliseconds.
+My values were further reinforced by some discussions from slack channel that this was a good value to consider.
 And they were giving me better results than N = 25 and dt = 0.05 from MPC quizzes.
 5. **Polynomial Fitting and MPC Preprocessing**
 I converted the world coordinates to vehicle coordinates with following function
 ````